altayburakhan/Finnhub_data_collector/README.md

 ## Personal Note

-This is my first Python project as I begin my journey into data engineering.
+This is my first Data Engineeing project as I begin my journey into data engineering.
 I chose to work with stock market data because it provides great learning opportunities with:

 - Near real-time data streaming
 - Data storage and management